TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ![](/wiki/History_of_osu!taiko/img/specialtab.png "Special mode selection tab")

-The Special mode menu allowed you to play one of the two alternative game modes at the time: Taiko and Fruits which would quickly be renamed to [Catch the Beat](wiki/Game_mode/osu!catch/en.md).
+The Special mode menu allowed you to play one of the two alternative game modes at the time: Taiko and "Fruits", which would quickly be renamed to [Catch the Beat](wiki/Game_mode/osu!catch/en.md).

 ![](/wiki/History_of_osu!taiko/img/specialmodescreen.jpg "Special mode menu screen")

 ### Change and Development

 From 2009-2008 was a period of rapid change and development for Taiko.
 When looking at the archived [development changelogs](https://osu.ppy.sh/community/forums/topics/15), its shows that big changes were being made almost every single day.
-Because of the large number of changes done to the game mode around this time, there was a score wipe around mid to late 2009.
+Because of the large number of changes done to the game mode around this time, there was a score wipe around mid to late 2009.[^ScoreWipe]

 Taiko gameplay around this time was very similar to how it is today with one major exception.
-In the beginning, sliders didn't have a cap to how many notes could be played, they basically worked exactly how they do in Taiko no Tatsujin.
-This quirk was easily exploitable by players and it made it so that the top plays on any given difficulty would devolve into who could land the most hits on the sliders.
+In the beginning, sliders didn't have a cap to how many notes could be played, they basically worked exactly how they do in Taiko no Tatsujin.[^sliders] This quirk was easily exploitable by players and it made it so that the top plays on any given difficulty would devolve into who could land the most hits on the sliders.

 ### Noteable Individuals